Independent Contractor Agreement Template

 Stop losing money on Web Developer projects.

+Send your first 3 independent contractor agreements for free.
 Operating without a signed agreement leaves you vulnerable to the IRS reclassifying you as an employee, triggering massive back-tax penalties.
 It also invites 'scope creep' that turns a profitable project into a low-wage nightmare.

 1. Services Provided